Jonah42/DrongoClaim/README.md

 ## Installation

+If you have issues installing it is recommended that you use a virtual environment so you can avoid issues with package versions.
+See below on how to do this.

 ### Python

 Python 3 is required, I recommend installing 3.7.9 but any recent version should work.
 You can check the version by running `python --version` in a terminal.
-If this returns Python 2, try `python3 --version` (if this is the case you'll need to use `python3` and `pip3` for all the following commands)
+If this returns Python 2, try `python3 --version`

+### Python Virtual Environment (optional)

+A virtual environment serves to give you another python environment which is completely isolated from your global installation.
+To make a virtual environment, create a new directory as follows (note you'll need to use python v3 for this, so you may need to use `python3` instead):

+`python -m venv drongo`

+This creates the directory `drongo` with some folders used to maintain the virtual environment.
+Navigate into the directory:

+`cd drongo`

+Now we need to start the virtual environment.
+In Windows:

+`Scripts\activate`

+On Mac/Linux:

+`source bin/activate`

+You should now see `(drongo)` appear to the left of your terminal.
+Now you should be able to just use `python` (as the venv only knows about python 3).

+If you want you can deactivate the virtual environment (although this is probs only useful if you want to use the same terminal to access your global python installation, after using DrongoClaim (I personally cannot think of a reason why you'd do this though - just make a new terminal)):

+`deactivate`

+You'll need to activate the venv each time you start a terminal.
+(Maybe writing a shell script/batch file would help but ceebs)

+### Clone/Download this repo

+Pretty self explanatory, chuck it wherever you'd like (just remember you'll need to activate the virtual environment so maybe put it somewhere near that)

 ### Python Libraries